 Since we cannot predict with certainty the amount of loan charge-offs that will be incurred and because the eventual level of loan charge-offs is affected by numerous conditions beyond our control, a range of loss estimates can reasonably be used to determine the allowance for loan losses and the related provisions for loan losses.
-In addition, as an integral part of their examination processes, the Federal Reserve Board will periodically review our allowance for loan losses.
-The Federal Reserve Board may require that we recognize additions to the allowance for loan losses based on their analysis of information available to them at the time of their examination.
+In addition, as an integral part of their examination processes, the bank regulators will periodically review our allowance for loan losses.
+The bank regulators may require that we recognize additions to the allowance for loan losses based on their analysis of information available to them at the time of their examination.
 Accordingly, actual results could differ materially from those estimates.